You are here: Home » Policy » Government Grants » Key Government Policies for Nigerian Entrepreneurs 2025

 SME Growth and Development Policies

 • Ease of Doing Business Act: The government’s Ease of Doing Business Act continues to simplify the process of starting and running a business in Nigeria.
-This policy, part of the broader Key Government Policies for Nigerian Entrepreneurs, mandates faster business registration and tax filing processes, while reducing bureaucratic red tape.
+This policy, part of the broader Key Government Policies for Nigerian Entrepreneurs, mandates faster business registration and tax filing processes while reducing bureaucratic red tape.
 As an entrepreneur, this ensures you can focus more on growing your business rather than dealing with administrative delays.

 • CAC Online Business Registration: Thanks to reforms at the Corporate Affairs Commission (CAC), businesses can now register online, with the process taking as little as 24 hours.
 This is a game-changer for anyone starting a new business and wanting to formalize it quickly.
 For more details, visit the CAC Corporate Affairs Commission website.
 This reform is one of the Key Government Policies for Nigerian Entrepreneurs that simplifies business operations.